jruels/docker-kube-admin/labs/persistent-storage/index.md

 ```

-Check the LifeCycleState of the mount targets using the following command and wait until it changes from creating to available before you proceed to the next step.
-It will take a few minutes for all the mount targets to transition to **available** state.
 You may also check on the status of mount targets from the EFS Dashboard on the AWS Management Console.
 Select the file system you just created:

 ![](index/DB636397-109F-4EAD-8471-E0EB178D094B.png)